 If you want the truly fastest podcast media hosting, or you want to ensure your hosting can handle the high demands of simultaneous downloads, then I recommend choosing the best performers from this list (in no particular order).

-- Top recommendation still: Blubrry or Libsyn tied for first place—IAB certified and in process, respectively
+- Top recommendations: Blubrry or Captivate tied for first place—IAB certified

 - Transistor—claims to follow IAB guidelines